jonathanhines/midtown/index.markdown

 masthead_text: Friendly  Professional  Confidential <br>Psychotherapy in the Heart of Kitchener-Waterloo
 masthead_cta_link: /contact/#booknow
 masthead_cta_text: book now
+description: "Living with a dark, stormy cloud over your head is NO way to live.
+If your cloud is taking away from your personal life or career, you may feel burdened, alone or misunderstood.
+It doesn't have to be that way.
+Psychotherapy techniques like Cognitive Behavioural Therapy (CBT) and Mindfulness Therapy relieve anxiety, depression and stress, restore confidence, foster effective relationships, and unlock personal potential."
+image: "/assets/images/two-hands.jpg"
 ---
 <div class="wrapper">
 <ul class="features">